 Nicholas Morello- Director of Hardware Design and Development

 Nicholas Morello is the director of hardware design and development at Thread Bioscience.
 Prior to joining the Thread bioscience team, he attended Kutztown University where he graduated Summa Cum Laude with a Bachelor’s degree in Software Development.
 Throughout his time at Kutztown University he gained experience developing software applications, working with databases, as well as working with embedded systems.

-Mr. Morello also gained experience involving the process of planning out projects and making changes as the projects progressed to ensure the project’s success and developing a plan that would make it possible for the team completing the project to be successful.
+Mr. Morello also gained experience involving the process of project planning and tracking the project’s progress to ensure the project’s success.
+The goal is to develop a plan that makes it possible for the team completing the project to be successful.